 Accreditation Program and COVID-19: FAQs and Guidance

 The Accreditation Program is exercising some flexibility when it comes to deadlines and process issues for museums that are currently in review or due to start their reaccreditation this year.
-Schedule changes will be made on a case-by-case basis in consultation with your Program Officer—so please reach out to them with any questions or concerns.
+Schedule changes will be made in consultation with your Program Officer—so please reach out to them with any questions or concerns.

 However, the Accreditation Commission does expect that accredited museums are pursuing alternative ways to continue to carry out their missions and serve the public within the context of available resources; align with the ethical values of the field; and operate in the spirit of the Core Standards, even if how this is being accomplished looks very different than it did a few months ago.